 Information for Prospective Students

-The program is a unique joint effort between the SSPPS and the Biomedical Sciences and Graduate Program on the UC San Diego Health Sciences Campus with emphasis on Pharmaceutical Sciences and Drug Development.
+The program is a unique joint effort between the SSPPS and the Biomedical Sciences (BMS) Graduate Program on the UC San Diego Health Sciences Campus with emphasis on Pharmaceutical Sciences and Drug Discovery.

-- Students should meet with Dr. Victor Nizet, Director of the PharmD/PhD Program as early as possible after entering pharmacy school to learn more about the program, and begin to plan their course of training.
+- Students should meet with Dr. Victor Nizet (firstname.lastname@example.org), Director of the PharmD/PhD Program as early as possible after entering pharmacy school to learn more about the program, and begin to plan their course of training.

-- During the summer between the first and second year, students will explore research opportunities through laboratory rotations at UC San Diego and with collaborative research institutes with faculty that hold a primary affiliation with the UC San Diego Biomedical Sciences Graduate Program.
+- During the summers between the first and second year, and between the second and third year, students will explore research opportunities through laboratory rotations at UC San Diego and with collaborative research institutes with faculty that hold a primary affiliation with the UC San Diego Biomedical Sciences Graduate Program.
 Stipends and/or fellowships may be available to support the summer research experiences.

 - Following successful completion of the second year of the PharmD curriculum, students devote all academic time to research for their PhD thesis project.